 🍤 Foil in the Air Fryer Basket

-It’s super important that you *not* put foil down in the bottom of your machine, below the basket.
+It’s super important that you *not* put foil down in the bottom of your appliance, below the basket.
 One of these reasons is that it could potentially block airflow.
-This handy new machine works by circulating air.
+The air fryer works by circulating air.

 Unlike an oven, the air fryer relies on the circulation of hot air to cook your food.
 If you block that airflow by putting aluminum foil at the very bottom below the basket, your food will not cook beautifully as it should.
 It may even damage the machine.